 Since the end of the 8th century, northern Morocco was under the influence of the Moroccan sultanates, although the mountainous area of the Rif was frequently difficult for sultans to control.
 Spain invaded northern Morocco in 1859 and was pushed out by the Moroccans in 1862.

-Jews have lived in northern Morocco from the Phoenicians over 2,000 years ago.
-Large numbers of them came with the Arabs in the 8th century, and many more took refuge after being expelled from Spain in the 14th through the 16th centuries.
+Jews have lived in northern Morocco since the Phoenicians arrived over 2,000 years ago.
+Large numbers of them came with the Arabs in the 8th century, and many more took refuge from the Spanish inquisition and riots in the 14th through the 16th centuries.

 Today, few Jews are left in northern Morocco after the mass emigration of the 1950’s and 1960’s.
 Many emigrated to Israel, but others emigrated to Spain and Spanish-speaking areas of Latin America.